krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 standpoint.
 Breaking zipcode up into city and state variables might align things better with expectation...but this fudging can make one uneasy if the original intent is to understand feature importance.

-If all of this
-has made you uncomfortable with feature importances from sklearn's RF, then good.

-If not?
-Well, you have been warned!

 ### Side note:  CART & Gini Importance
 Getting more technical, the reason for a lot of this wacky behavior in the feature rankings of sklearn RFs is that